Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ### SDL File and SDL Artwork

-New to version 4.7 of the SDL Android library are `SdlFile` and `SdlArtwork` objects.
-These have been created in parallel with the `FileManager` to help streamline SDL workflow. `SdlArtwork` is an extension of `SdlFile` that pertains only to graphic specific file types, and its use case is similar.
+SDL files and artwork are uploaded through the `FileManager`.
+This is accomplished with `SdlFile` and `SdlArtwork` objects.
+The `FileManager` helps streamline the file management workflow within SDL. `SdlArtwork` is an extension of `SdlFile` that pertains only to graphic specific file types, and its use case is similar.
 For the rest of this document, `SdlFile` will be described, but everything also applies to `SdlArtwork`.

 #### Creation

-One of the hardest parts about getting a file into SDL was the boilerplate code needed to convert the file into a byte array that was used by the head unit.
-Now, you can instantiate a `SdlFile` with:
+The first step in uploading files to the connected module is creating an instance of `SdlFile`.
+There are a few different constructors that can be used based on the source of the file.
+The following can be used to instantiate `SdlFile`:

 ##### A resource ID